Expand description

 The shell is responsible for setting the correct stdio queues prior to spawning the application, and destroying them after the application has completed.

-Applications can access their queues using stdin
+Applications can access their queues using stdin, stdout, and

-.
+stderr.
 This crate also has support for line disciplines, which can be

-accessed using line_discipline
+accessed using line_discipline.

 Macros